-The metier has been included in the sea-sampling programme during 1996-2005 as well as 2009.
-The discard rate was found to be below 10 %.
+The metier has been included in the sea-sampling programme during 1996-2005 as well as 2009-2010 The discard rate was found to be below 10 % but discard data is requested and used by the Baltic Sea assessment working group (WGBFAS).
 The metier will be sampled concurrently in harbours (markets) throughout the main fishing season.
-Sampling scheme 1 will be applied.
+Fishermen will be asked to bring discards ashore.
 Sampling scheme 1 will be applied.